saxmjn/notebook/projects/macha-federated-protocol.md

 Hence even though the blockchain and P2P data are public, there are a lot of blockers before the public can access this data.
 So it needs re-engineering for the future of the internet.

 And with further advancements in the layer2 scaling solutions and the modular architecture there are likely be an ecosystem of *app-chains*.
+Which means there will be more fragmentation and bad user experience in utilizing assets and performing actions across the ecosystems.

+### Architecture
+Macha architecture is modular and it is sufficiently decentralised in nature with actions are store on chain while data is store in a distributed network of nodes.